emdroid/emdroid.github.io/_posts/2020-08-25-project-ares-part-4-ubuntu-on-zfs-encrypted-root.md

 {% capture notice_contents %}
 **<a name="bpool_note">Notes</a>**:

-- the boot pool is created with limited set of ZFS features (only those that the Grub bootloader can understand) - this is done by disabling all features first via the "`-d`" option and then enabling just the Grub-supported features selectively
+- the boot pool is created with limited set of ZFS features (only those that the Grub bootloader can understand) - this is done by disabling all features first via the `"-d"` option and then enabling just the Grub-supported features selectively
-- the "`ashift=12`" parameter particularly important: it enforces the 4k sector size alignment - even though you might not have a 4k sector disk now, you might in the future when doing a disk replacement, therefore it is recommended to use this parameter
+- the `"ashift=12"` parameter particularly important: it enforces the 4k sector size alignment - even though you might not have a 4k sector disk now, you might in the future when doing a disk replacement, therefore it is recommended to use this parameter
-- the "`atime=off`" and "`relatime=on`" speed up the disk operations, at the expense of not storing the last access time
+- the `"atime=off"` and `"relatime=on"` speed up the disk operations, at the expense of not storing the last access time
 {% endcapture %}

 {% include notice level="info" %}